srv/turbot_stack/README.md

 ## Working with submodules

- 1. Pull twice: On the main repository execute `git pull && git submodule update`.
+ 1. Pull twice: On the main repository execute `git pull && git submodule foreach git pull`.
  2. Push twice: Work with the code in any submodule as usual.
 Commit and push as usual.
 At the end, go to the main repository and check what a `git status` shows.
 It will normally show that a particular repo has changed.
 For example:

  Say we have a main repo called *robot* and a submodule called *sensor*.
 If we update it, we have to commit twice, one for the submodule and another for the main repo.